-Low temperature plastisol ink hit the market and it is gaining popularity all over the place.
+Low temperature cure plastisol ink hit the market and it is gaining popularity all over the place.
 If you go to your local distributor you will most likely find it some where on the shelf.
-Some people don’t see the point of a low temperature ink however there are many benefits to this new and very popular ink.
+Lets jump into why low temp cure inks are so popular and why you should consider making the switch.

 1. You are no longer limited to cotton textile printing.